Morning sickness and nausea during pregnancy

 - The human gondrotrophic hormone.

-is also a time of major psychological changes which can also manifest themselves physically.
+But pregnancy is also a time of major psychological changes which can also manifest themselves physically.

 Every woman is different